tudelft3d/prepair/README.md

 ## Examples of invalid input you can try

+The folder 'data' contains examples of relatively big invalid polygons.
+These are from the [Corine Land Cover 2006 dataset](http://sia.eionet.europa.eu/CLC2006).

 A 'bowtie' polygon:

     POLYGON((0 0, 0 10, 10 0, 10 10, 0 0))